CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Brackets/Bracket_Item.md

 You can also use a wildcard `*` to address all meta values.
 Also optional: If left out it will be 0.

+Normally, this will return an IItemStack Object.
+Please refer to [the respective wiki entry](../Items/IItemStack) for further information.

 ## Examples

 An example of the Item Bracket Handler would be: